Cats do well in high places, so it’s no wonder they’ve often been seen at the side of history’s most powerful people.

 Micette: Pope Leo XII's Cat

-Who put the “cat” in “Catholic?”
-Well, it probably wasn’t Micette, but that didn’t stop Pope Leo XII from keeping the cat hidden beneath his robes when giving audiences.
+Who put the "cat" in "Catholic?"
+Well, it probably wasn't Micette the cat, but that didn't stop Pope Leo XII from keeping the feline hidden beneath his robes when giving audiences.

 The grayish-red cat was born in the Vatican and accompanied the pontiff during his various meetings and duties, staying hidden, for the most part, within his garments.
 That's probably why Micette is out of sight in the painting of the pontiff above.